votchallenge/toolkit/README.md

 Acknowledgements
 ----------------

-The development of this package was supported by Sloveninan research agency (ARRS) projects Z2-1866 and J2-316.
+The development of this package was supported by Slovenian research agency (ARRS) projects Z2-1866 and J2-316.

 License
 -------